hiromaily/rust-book-teacher/README.md

 # rust-book-teacher
-booking teacher by web scraping using Rust
+[WIP] booking teacher by web scraping using Rust